 The confidentiality of students' files is of the highest priority.
-Student files are secured in the Main Office.
-There are appropriate employees who have a justifiable need for specific access to such files, and only the Executive Director and Principal may determine the right to examine any file.
-A log shall be maintained by the Office Staff for purposes of recording the name of the individual checking-out a file, the time and date the file was checked out, the name of the student whose file was checked out, and the time and date the file was returned.
+Student files are secured in the school's administrative spaces.
+There are appropriate employees who have a justifiable need for specific access to such files, and only the Executive Director, or designee, and the Principal may determine the right to examine any file.
+All student file requests must go through the Registrar.
+If staff are requesting access to student records, they must send an email to the Registrar account stating the use of the student record and the date they need it by.
+This excludes Special Education leaders and staff.
 Absolute caution must be exercised in not allowing other staff/students/parents to have access to a student's file(s).
+When non-primary guardians are requesting access to student records, please also check with the Registrar to ensure there is nothing in place prohibiting that parent's access.
 Failure to maintain student files confidentially will result in disciplinary action, up to and including termination of employment.

-F. Visitation
+F. Classroom Visitation